CBeri9496/Data_Mining_Project/README.md

 + This report uses data that differ from previous BJS statistical collections on the topic of identity theft.
 + A final sample size of 69,814 of the original NCVS-eligible respondents completed the ITS questionnaire, resulting in a response rate of 91.9%.
 + All of the data will be obtained from the bjs and datasets maintained at http://www.bjs.gov/index.cfm?ty=tp&tid=42
++ All of the data will be in ARFF or CSV or Microsoft Excel format files.
++ Those will make easy to do analysis on datasets.
++ WEKA or WEKA with JAVA will be use to do the data analysis.
++ There we will be going to use K-Mean Cluster and Classification algorithms for research questions.

 # Project Management